 Grocery Stores

-Food waste is a significant issue in many countries, especially in the United States, where grocery stores regularly throw away food items simply because of cosmetic imperfections, nearing expiration dates, or damaged packaging.
-Yet, much of this food remains safe to eat and can even be quite fresh.
-Common finds include fresh produce, bread, canned goods, and even packaged snacks.
+Food waste is a major concern in many countries, particularly in the United States, where grocery stores often discard food just because of minor cosmetic flaws, approaching expiration dates, or damaged packaging.
+However, much of this food is still safe to consume and can be surprisingly fresh.
+Items typically thrown away include fresh produce, bread, canned goods, and even packaged snacks.

 For people dealing with food insecurity or wanting to cut down on waste, grocery store dumpsters can be a great resource.
 Saving food from these dumpsters not only helps those in need, but it also plays a part in reducing the environmental harm caused by food waste, which releases harmful greenhouse gases as it rots in landfills.